Semler (musician): Music

 Baldridge writes and records music as Semler.
-The name was chosen because of both the name's links to their (Note: Baldridge uses all pronouns.
-This article uses they/them for consistency.) maternal family history and they prefer their music to be experienced from a gender-neutral viewpoint.
+The name was chosen both because of the name's links to their (Note: Baldridge uses all pronouns.
+This article uses they/them for consistency.) maternal family history and because they prefer their music to be experienced from a gender-neutral viewpoint.

 In February 2021, they released an EP, Preacher's Kid, about being a queer Christian, which they recorded at home and promoted themselves.
 Shortly after release, it reached the top of the iTunes Christian chart, supplanting Lauren Daigle's Look Up Child.
 Michel Martin interviewed Baldridge about Preacher's Kid for NPR in March 2021, discussing their faith and music and playing the single "Jesus from Texas".
 The album earned support from several figures in the Christian music industry, including Kevin Max, Trey Pearson, Derek Webb, and Josh Lovelace.

 Their second EP, titled Late Bloomer, was released on October 22, 2021.
 Like its predecessor, it reached first place on the iTunes Christian charts, once again displacing Lauren Daigle's Look Up Child.

 Their third EP, titled Stages of a Breakdown, was released on April 13, 2022.

 They toured with Katie Pruitt in 2021, and Relient K in 2022.

 Their debut album, titled Revival In My Mind, was released on February 21, 2025.